-- S3.14.1 Protection and Services Staff - (a) Hours of work
+S3.14.1 Protection and Services Staff

 The ordinary hours of work shall be worked between the hours of 6.00 a.m. and 6.00 p.m., Monday to Sunday, inclusive.

 All ordinary time worked on weekends shall be paid for in accordance with clause 6.5.3 of this Award.